 Because the way you spend money directly affects your partner’s financial well-being and vice versa, it’s important to come up with a financial plan as soon as possible and figure out how to split finances in a relationship.

 Talking about finances is not easy for many people, including millennials.
 A recent poll stated that people ages 25 to 34 who are married or living with a partner have not talked about long-term financial goals, according to the American Institute of CPAs and the Ad Council.
 The survey also found that of the couples polled, just 42 percent have discussed their financial goals together.

 Significant Others Are Not Roommates

-The Most Effective Budgeting Tip for Couples
+The Most Effective Budgeting Tips for Couples

-Remember that Time Is Money
+Remember That Time Is Money

-Taking on chores and other household duties in place of contributing money toward bills may be a compromise couples are willing to make when the income disparity is very large, or when one person spends a greater amount of time away from home than the other because they’re working.
+In addition to putting money toward living expenses, your significant other can take on additional tasks to contribute his equal share.
+Doing chores and other household duties in place of contributing money toward bills might be a compromise couples are willing to make when the income disparity is large or when one person spends more time away from home than the other because of work.

 Don’t Let Money Problems Become Relationship Problems

 Figuring out how to handle money can cause stress in a marriage.
 Of adults from age 25 to 34 who are married or living with a partner, 88 percent cite financial decisions as a source of tension in their relationship, according to the survey by the AICPA and the Ad Council.